EDMdesigner/EDMDesigner-API-Example-PHP-Admin/README.md

 ___

 ### Update information
-Updates the information of the selected project
+Updates the title or/and the description of the specified project

 #####Type
   + POST